-Christians in Morocco, especially converts from a Muslim background, are careful in their social media postings.
+Christians in Morocco, especially converts from a Muslim background, are careful about their social media postings.
 Criticizing Islam or the (religious authority of the) king can lead to arrest and detention, as well as social hatred.
-Most Christians in Morocco use a pseudonym to post Christian material.
-On the positive side, with the rise of Internet access and social media, many converts to Christianity can now find fellowship online, despite being geographically isolated.
+Most

-&lt;sup>1 Data source: Todd M. Johnson and Gina A. Zurlo, eds., World Christian Database (Leiden/Boston: Brill, accessed March 2023)
+1 Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024

-&lt;sup>2 Data source: Todd M. Johnson and Gina A. Zurlo, eds. , World Christian Database (Leiden/Boston: Brill, accessed March 2023)
+2 Data source: Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024